-What is zonulin and how does it play a role in the explosion of autoimmune conditions we are seeing in the west?
+What is zonulin and how does it play a role in gut health and the state of our microbiome?

 I’ve bolded what I would consider to be the key statement.
 So whilst the evidence for a “leaky gut” as a driver of certain diseases is weak, there are numerous disorders which can both drive and result from its occurrence.

 Before we go on, let’s have a look at how the lining of the gut functions and how it could become “leaky.”

 The inside of your gut is lined with a single layer of epithelial cells which make up the mucosal barrier.
 These cells are highly specialized having to allow absorption of all nutrients the body requires, whilst also stopping harmful compounds or invading microorganisms from passing across the mucosal barrier into the blood stream.

 To do this, epithelial cells have two major protective features;

 They secrete mucus into the gut which acts to trap harmful microorganisms before they reach the epithelium.

 Secondly, they form an impermeable wall by linking together with so called “tight-junction” proteins.

 Importantly, as well as protective functions, these two features also promote healthy absorption of nutrients from the gut.

 Image from WikipediaThe tight junction proteins create a barrier between the inside of the gut (lumen) and the rest of the body to prevent harmful microorganisms passing into the blood, and also aid in the efficient uptake of nutrients.